Claim: New U.S. dollar coins were designed to omit the motto "In God We Trust."

 Together we can force them out of circulation.

-Origins: In 2007 the U.S. Mint began a series similar to the 50 State Quarters Program launched in 1999.
+Origins: In 2007 the U.S. Mint began the release of a series of coins similar in concept to the 50 State Quarters Program launched in 1999.
 This new series, the Presidential $1 Coin Program, features dollar coins identical in size, color, and composition to the

 earlier Sacagawea dollar, each one bearing the likeness of a former U.S. President on the obverse (front) and a representation of the Statue of Liberty on the reverse (back).
 The Presidential $1 coins will be released in series of four per year (in order corresponding to the presidents' terms of office) beginning in February 2007.

-Like a widely-circulated e-mail from 2004 which claimed that a reference to God had been deliberately omitted from the recently-opened National World War II Memorial, the e-mail forward reproduced above erroneously asserts that the new dollar coins do not include the phrase "In God We Trust" in their design.
-Actually, the Presidential $1 coins incorporate a few new design features not found on other current U.S. coinage, one of which is that elements typically displayed on either the obverse or reverse of U.S. coins — the year of minting, the mint mark, the motto from the Great Seal of the United States ("E Pluribus Unum"), and the current national motto of the United States ("In God We Trust") — are instead included as edge-incused inscriptions.
-That is, all of these elements appear on the edges of the new dollar coins rather than on their fronts or backs:
+Just as the first Presidential $1 coins rolled out of the Mint in early 2007, e-mails began to circulate spreading the erroneous assertion that the new dollar coins did not include the phrase "In God We Trust" in their design.
+In fact, the Presidential dollars neither omitted the phrase "In God We Trust" nor demonstrated a plot to "phase God out of America."
+As specified by Presidential $1 Coin Act of 2005, in order to allow for "larger and more dramatic artwork" on the coins' faces, the new Presidential $1 coins incorporated a few design features not found on other current U.S. coinage, one of which is that elements typically displayed on either the obverse or reverse of U.S. coins — the year of minting, the mint mark, the motto from the Great Seal of the United States ("E Pluribus Unum"), and the current national motto of the United States ("In God We Trust") — were instead included as edge-incused inscriptions.
+That is, all of these elements appeared on the edges of the new dollar coins rather than on their fronts or backs:

 (Small quantities of the George Washington and John Adams presidential dollars were discovered to be missing their edge inscriptions shortly after the initial release of those coins, but those examples were the result of minting errors and were not reflective of the new dollars' intended standard appearance.
 The stamping of the faces and the adding of the edge inscriptions are separate steps in the minting process and involve the use of different machinery.)